Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 If you’re looking for work, register with Work and Income’s online recruitment tool.
-This tool connects people ready to start work with employers who need additional staff in essential services.
+The tool connects people ready to start work with employers who need additional staff in essential services.

-As part of the NZ government’s recent support package, employers will be able to access a Wage subsidy to keep paying employees.
+As part of the NZ government’s recent support package, employers can access Wage subsidies to keep paying employees.
 Contractors and the self-employed are also eligible.

 Consider a low-interest loan

-Rather than rush to a costly pay-day lender, there are a range of low-interest loans available on the market.
+Rather than rush to a costly pay-day lender, there is a range of low-interest loans available on the market.

 Contact your insurer